 What is the difference between Major, Specialization, and Honours?

 If you are a student majoring in Psychology, many of your courses will be in Psychology and others (electives) will be taken in other departments (for example, Math, English, Sociology etc.).
 The number of Psychology credits that you have to take depends on whether you are in the Major, Specialization or Honours stream.
-The minor is available to students majoring in a subject other than Psychology.
+The Minor is available to students majoring in a subject other than Psychology.
+Note: Until further notice, the Department is not accepting applications from current Concordia students wishing to enrol in the Minor in Psychology program.

 - The Major consists of 42 credits in Psychology and is relevant for someone seeking a good general degree which could have applications in a variety of fields related to teaching, business, personnel, or community involvement.